DavidBrynnHouse/Data_601_HW-3/README.md

 ---

+This project uses classification algorithms, and a labeled dataset of over 4000 emails to determine whether an email is spam or not.
+I tested three different algorithms with cross validation to determine the best one.

+## Data

+---

-The data set that I chose to work with was a labeled set of emails inorder to create a spam classifier.
-The dataset contains 4602 entries with 58 features, there are no missing values.
+The dataset that I chose to work with was a labeled set of emails inorder to create a spam classifier.
+It contains 4602 entries with 58 features, there are no missing values.

 ## Goals